10 Ways to Disengage Employees

 2 Minute Read

 As we’re rounding out the year, you’re probably going down your list of “to-dos,” making sure you hit all your benchmarks.
 This one is probably on everyone’s list: DISENGAGE MY EMPLOYEES.
 We can’t have anyone loving their work!
 And just in case you haven’t accomplished this one yet, we thought we’d provide you with a few tips.

-- Stop providing feedback.
 Right now.
 Don’t speak to employees.
-Don’t give feedback.
-Not even a pat on the back.
+Don’t give feedback – not even a pat on the back.
 Your employees should consider themselves lucky if they get an annual review.

-- Stop providing direction.
 Especially if it’s a new project, or if you’re assigned to train someone.
-Write a short sentence on a post it note.
+Write a short sentence on a post-it note.
 All you need is three words: “Do this task.”
 Remember, you can’t speak to them (see tip #1).

-- Believe in incompetence.
-You need to have a strong belief that everyone…and I mean EVERYONE…is complete incompetent.
+You need to have a strong belief that everyone…and I mean EVERYONE…is completely incompetent.
 When you start trusting people, that’s when you start slipping up.

 It’s hard to be this good at disengaging employees.
 We know.
 But it is possible.
 One step at a time.
 You can do this!
 We believe in you…or do we?

 Like this post?
 Check out more like it here.

 Don’t want to disengage employees?
 Watch this!